modernweb-dev/rocket/site/pages/10--docs/20--basics/40--components.rocket.md

 ## Manually Loading Components

-We can define as many components as we want within a page but typically it's best to define them in a separate files.
+We can define as many components as we want within a page but typically it's best to define them in separate files.

 So we will move our component code into a new file 👉 `/site/src/components/rocket-greeting.js`